algernon-A/LineToolLite/README.md

 ## Start and stop Line Tool Lite

-To activate the tool:

-1. Select the object that you'd like to place in a line (such as a tree), either normally or with the Dev UI.
-2. Select a line mode from the line modes options at the bottom of the tool options panel (below Tool Mode; see image above).
+- To activate the tool, select the object that you'd like to place in a line (such as a tree), either normally or with the Dev UI.
+Then, select a line mode from the line modes options at the bottom of the tool options panel (below Tool Mode; see image above).

-To exit the tool, select 'single placement mode' to return to the normal placement mode for the selected object, or press **Escape**.
+- To exit the tool, select 'single placement mode' to return to the normal placement mode for the selected object, or press **Escape**.

 ## Place a line